slwu0209/M3SD/README.md

 The last step is to use the pre-trained speaker diarization system to generate pseudo labels for the data.
 To ensure the quality of pseudo labels, we use the audio-only speaker diarization and audio-visual speaker diarization systems to generate results, and then perform voting fusion.

-The audio-only speaker diarization uses the 3D-Speaker system (https://github.com/modelscope/3D-Speaker), and the audio-visual speaker diarization uses the end-to-end audio-visual speaker diarization system (https://github.com/mispchallenge/misp2022_baseline/tree/main/track1_AVSD), and finally uses Dover-Lap (https://github.com/desh2608/dover-lap) for fusion.
+The audio-only speaker diarization uses the [3D-Speaker](https://github.com/modelscope/3D-Speaker) system, and the audio-visual speaker diarization uses the [End-to-end audio-visual speaker diarization](https://github.com/mispchallenge/misp2022_baseline/tree/main/track1_AVSD) system, and finally uses [Dover-Lap](https://github.com/desh2608/dover-lap) for fusion.
 Researchers can use these open source systems for pseudo label generation, or use more and better systems to get more accurate results.